Operations and Management Executive Resume Sample

 - Technology Improvements.
 Played key team role in 2002-2003 rollout of Club Networks, an integrated enterprise software solution for sales reporting with online point-of-sale/real-time sales, tracking, financial, and reporting capability.
 In 2000 successfully launched an automated Fitness Database, as well as online direct payroll processing IT system (Kronos).

 General Manager – Washington, DC Fitness Club (DCFC), Washington, DC

-Directed operations of largest sports club in DC market (8 locations), with full P&L responsibility.
+Directed operations of the largest sports club in the DC market (8 locations), with full P&L responsibility.
 Supervised 30-60 management and line staff, including recruitment, training and staff development.

 - Acquisitions and Revitalization.
 Designated Lead Management Trainer for new Manager Orientation, including Senior Management.
 Initiated Employee Cross-Training Programs, New Employee and Customer Service seminars, monthly performance incentives, and SOP guidelines for training, operations, maintenance, tracking and production.
 Negotiated cost-saving contracts with outside vendors.
 Oversaw multi-million-dollar club renovations.

 - New Technology and Products.
 In 1997 transitioned club from manual to a computerized system for sales tracking (Sales, Leads and Management System software), increasing accuracy and turnaround time for sales reporting.
 First to introduce electronic funds transfer.

 Progressive promotions from Sales Consultant through Sales Supervisor to Area Membership Supervisor (supervised 36) as the company grew from 3 to 9 locations.
 Set year-over-year (YOY) sales records, pre-sold and assisted in opening 7 clubs, and initiated performance improvement processes.